nnethercote/Rust-CUDA/guide/src/nvvm/backends.md

 Before we get into the details of rustc_codegen_nvvm, we obviously need to explain what a codegen is!

-Custom codegens are rustc's answer to "well what if i want rust to compile to X?".
+Custom codegens are rustc's answer to "well what if I want rust to compile to X?".
 This is a problem that comes up in many situations, especially conversations of "well LLVM cannot target this, so we are screwed".
 To solve this problem, rustc decided to incrementally decouple itself from being attached/reliant on LLVM exclusively.